 Animals have always been part of Sheila's life.
 In her teens and twenties she showed horses, and later she was active showing her Australian Shepherds and Labrador Retrievers in various canine sports.
 She has also bred top-winning Aussies, and founded rescue groups for Aussies and Labs.

 Sheila holds a Masters of Fine Arts (MFA) in Creative Writing from the Stonecoast MFA Program/University of Southern Maine, and a Ph.D. degree in folklore from Indiana University.
-She has taught writing, folklore, and literature in the U.S. and the Middle East.
+She has taught writing, folklore, and literature in the U.S., Tunisia, and Kuwait.
 She is a member of the Associated Writing Programs, the North Carolina Writers Network, and several other professional organizations.

 Sheila and her husband and dogs have enjoyed getting to know different parts of the U.S. over the past few years.
 They currently live in Wilmington, North Carolina.